elineri/Kurs7_Labb1_MsUnit/README.md

 # Kurs7 Systemtestning, Labb1  - MsUnit

 ## INTRODUCTION
 This is a school assignment to create unit tests for a previous group assignment where we created a fictional bank.
-I have identified three parts of the code, which in my opinion is the most important parts of the bank, that should be tested.
+I have identified three parts of the code that are critical to the bank and that should be tested.

 ## TABLE OF CONTENTS